 Under data protection legislation, you have the right to request access to information about you that we hold.
-To make a request for your personal information contact the Data Protection Officer using the contact details below.
+To make a request for your personal information contact the Data Protection Officer using the contact details in the link below.

 You also have the right to: